new hotels are set to open in Vietnam in 2018

 Chinese tourists are flocking abroad.
 With higher earning power, more Chinese people are visiting places such as the UK and Australia for tourism.

-“Omotenashi” is a Japanese term signifying the traditionally correct way to treat a guest, and is the guiding principle for much of the country’s hospitality industry.
+“Omotenashi” is a term in Japan signifying the traditionally correct way to treat a guest, and is the guiding principle for much of the country’s hospitality industry.

 Chinese people take pride in their hospitality.
 Foreign guests can expect a Chinese style service including large banquets and warm, welcoming treatment.